-Is your toddler attached to grandma so much that he prefers her over you?
+Is your toddler more attached to grandmother so much that he clings to her over you?
 Learn how to cope with your emotions and discover the REAL issues to focus on.

 It’s the feeling that stings every mom: the sight of her child pushing her away in favor of someone else.
 Even if that someone else is grandma.

 At every opportunity, your toddler dives into her arms.
 He has a meltdown when she leaves the room, even if you’re right next to him.

 Meanwhile, you’re struggling to put on a brave face, even though inside it hurts to see your toddler more attached to grandmother.

 Maybe grandma is his regular caregiver, watching him while you’re at work, or she dotes on him every chance she gets.
 She may even live in the same house, complicating boundaries even more.

 But it still hurts when it feels like he’s rejecting you.
 Seeing him throw a fit because he’d rather be with her makes you feel like the worst mom in the world.